scipy-conference/scipy_proceedings/papers/jay_laura/jlaura.rst

 Hardware
 =========
 All tests were performed on a 3.1 Ghz, dual core Intel i3-2100 machine with 4GB of RAM running Ubuntu 64-bit 14.04 LTS.
-The iPython[Perez2007]_ notebook environment was used to initiate and analyse all tests.
+The IPython [Perez2007]_ notebook environment was used to initiate and analyse all tests.
 All other non-system processes were terminated.

 Experiments
 ===========